Affiliate disclosure: As an Amazon Associate, we may earn commissions from qualifying Amazon.com purchases

 • Have alignment adjustments performed by a qualified technician using advanced alignment equipment.

-• Consider getting a wheel alignment as part of your regular maintenance routine to ensure optimal tire performance.
+• Consider getting a wheel alignment as part of your regular routine to ensure optimal tire performance.

 By following these practices, you can effectively extend the lifespan of your Michelin tires and enjoy a smoother, safer driving experience.
 Proper tire inflation, regular tire rotations, and alignment checks are simple yet effective ways to maximize the durability and performance of your tires.
 Remember, taking care of your tires not only saves you money in the long run but also ensures your safety on the road.